liberodark/pokemonsdk/# PSDK .25 BE.md

 Battle::Logic::StatChangeHandler.register_stat_decrease_prevention_hook('No atk decrease caused by foe moves') do |handler, stat, target, launcher, skill|
-  next unless launcher && skill # Only prevented during move execution next if stat != :atk # Only block atk changes next if target.ability_db_symbol != :atk_blocker # Only work if the target has the right ability
+  next unless launcher && skill # Only prevented during move execution next if stat != :atk # Only block atk changes next unless target.has_abilit?(:atk_blocker) # Only work if the target has the right ability

   next handler.prevent_change do
     handler.scene.visual.show_ability(target)